moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

   * 'T' - the field is located in a Track object.
   * 'S' - the field is located in the Selection Parameters object.
 * JSON Type  - the JSON type of the field value, which must be one of String, Array, Number, Object or Boolean.
-* Specification - a URL to the specification which defines the usage of the field, per the Specification Required policy of [IANA].
+* Specification - a URL to the specification which defines the usage of the field within the catalog, per the Specification Required policy of [RFC5226].